 But we'd like to add a postscript.
 Skills, attitudes, motivation and adaptability are indeed of great worth in landing a job.
 However, it is an organisation’s commitment to on-job training, especially that which leads to a recognised workplace qualification, that proves to their new employee that they are highly valued, their skills are recognised, and that their career progression matters.
 In many cases this recognition is also key to staff attraction and retention.

-“We’re calling on the 100 – and all others that join the NZTalent pledge – to also pledge themselves to upskilling their people like Countdown has, letting them earn and learn, and awarding them a real qualification, gained on the job.
+"We’re calling on the 100 – and all others that join the NZTalent pledge – to also pledge themselves to upskilling their people like the employers we work with have, letting them earn and learn, and awarding them a real qualification, gained on the job.
 Let’s call this the QualifyNZ pledge,” says Dean.

 “While the 100 signed to the NZTalent pledge are mostly large employers, there is nothing to stop businesses of any size working with us to achieve the same thing.
 As the government-endorsed industry training organisation for the service sectors, the standard of upskilling is the same no matter the employer.